 |At India Forum 2016, Hon'ble chairman of TRAI Mr. RS Sharma urged the stakeholders in broadcasting to actively collaborate on issues like 'infrastructure sharing' and 'set-top boxes'|

-New Delhi, Mar 23, 2016 - (ACN Newswire) - India Forum 2016, this year's edition of CASBAA's annual look at the fast-evolving Indian broadcasting industry examined the ripple effect of the country's digitization initiative.
+New Delhi, India, Mar 23, 2016 - (ACN Newswire) - India Forum 2016, this year's edition of CASBAA's annual look at the fast-evolving Indian broadcasting industry examined the ripple effect of the country's digitization initiative.
 The theme of the day-long event which brought together all the stakeholders including Multi-system Operators (MSO), Local cable Operators (LCO), DTH players, satellite technology providers, and regulators, among others was Digital India: The Four Phases of Cable Enlightenment.